With 2019 fast approaching, many people will be thinking about their plans for New Year’s Eve.

-The Metropolitan Police Service has been working closely with the Mayor's Office, British Transport Police (BTP), Westminster Council, Transport for London (TfL) and others to ensure those watching the fireworks and enjoying other events across the Capital, have a fun and safe evening.
+The Metropolitan Police Service has been working closely with the Mayor's office, British Transport Police (BTP), Westminster City Council, event organiser Jack Morton and other emergency services, to ensure the event runs smoothly and spectators enjoy the evening and bring in the New Year safely.

-On the day, you can follow us on Twitter @MetPoliceEvents
+On the day you can follow us on Twitter via @MetPoliceEvents, and keep up to date on @LDN_gov and @TFL

 + Tips to help you enjoy your New Year's Eve: